 - Reheating: If you like your muffins warm, reheat them in the microwave or oven at 350°F for a few minutes.

-I get a lot of questions asking if you can replace almond flour with coconut flour.
 This substitution is not easy and I do not recommend it.
 But I made it simple for you by creating the best Coconut Flour Banana Muffins recipe.
 Be sure to check it out next.

 If you have overripe bananas but aren’t ready to bake with them yet, freeze them to use later!
 When ready, take them out of the freezer, let them come to room temperature, dry out the excess moisture with a paper towel and start measuring the amount called for in the recipe.